sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

 #### skipped
 - > These same differences in presentation are in Pratt's and Clarke's original papers
 # [Pratt tutorial review](https://www.oilshell.org/blog/2016/11/02.html)
+- > but you wouldn't do that in a "production" parser these days. it means https://stackoverflow.com/a/6388968/21294350 instead of https://en.wikipedia.org/wiki/Production_(computer_science).
 ## [Douglas Crockford](https://crockford.com/javascript/tdop/tdop.html)
 - a
   - > JavaScript and Lua both use prototypal inheritance, and I still don't see any advantage of this style over classes.